 Click the OK button when finished.

-For more information about port numbers used by ThousandEyes Enterprise Agents for tests and other functions, consult the ThousandEyes Knowledge Base article Firewall configuration for Enterprise Agents.
+For more information about port numbers used by ThousandEyes Enterprise Agents for tests and other functions, see Firewall Configuration for Enterprise Agents.